 I’m still working on making the game accessible to those with sight/hearing limitations.

 The lights can be left on or off, the props can be laid out on a single large table to make searching simpler, and the number of torches can be increased or decreased.
-I have a friend who’ll be play-testing the game in March and will help me identify aspects of the game that need adjustment.
 Not all the clues are visual, so if the team has a range of abilities cooperation is always necessary and will help here.

 No clues require good hearing (although communication within the team is essential).
-I can improve access for hearing-impaired players by simply turning off the sound effects.
+There are no music or sound effects.
 My father has significant hearing issues that didn’t impair his enjoyment at all since he played with my mother, who is an expert at talking with him.